 Our hotel was excellent at providing us with great recommendations on where to eat close by.
 So our tops choices were New Day, Bun Cha Ta, and Orchid.
 We even had a few food tours come by these restaurants with their tours.

 - Stay in a hotel or place in the Old Quater.
-If you are getting a pick up from any tour group for Sapa or Halong Bay, you will most likely be able to get transport pick up from your hotel in Old Quarter.
+If you are getting a pickup from any tour group for Sapa or Halong Bay, you will most likely be able to get transport to pick up from your hotel in the Old Quarter.

 - Sit your butts down on a plastic chair and eat some street food!